How ‘Congressman Nobody’ got 2.2 million users on TikTok

 Why We Wrote This

-A new Congressman is carving out an alternative niche to outrage politics with his videos of Congress behind the scenes.
+A new U.S. representative is carving out an alternative niche to outrage politics with his videos of Congress behind the scenes.

 Representative Jackson says the place reminds him of high school, and also a wax museum come to life.
 “I think a lot of folks in politics and some folks in media treat the outrage model as basically the only way to get attention,” he says.

-“I can prove to them that that is false,” he adds, noting that his own non-sensational, explanatory approach has garnered him 2.2 million followers on TikTok – and, he says, 1 million on Substack.
+“I can prove to them that that is false,” he adds, noting that his own nonsensational, explanatory approach has garnered him 2.2 million followers on TikTok – and, he says, 1 million on Substack.

 On an afternoon when votes were canceled because of intra-GOP wrangling, he sits down on his office couch for an interview.
 He understands why outrage politics can seem like the only game in town, he explains.
 He once did, too.
 Before he ran for Congress, he tried writing down all the members whose names he knew.
 He got to 38 out of 435.
 And that list, he says, presented a warped view.
 Coming in, he guesstimated the proportion of lawmakers on “Team Outrage” vs. “Team Serious” was roughly one-third vs. two-thirds.